shadowga/website/_docs/1/d-servranks.md

 ---
 layout: docs
 title: 1d.
-Server ranks
+Ranks and titles
-permalink: /docs/1/d-servranks/
+permalink: /docs/1/d-ranksandtitles/
 ---
 ## Administrator ranks
 To enforce the server rules, we have set up a small group of server administrators.